-Large and midsize companies now face an insurance market where pricing is up, capacity is down and finding competitive terms and conditions is challenging.
+With pricing up and capacity down, large and midsize companies continue to face an insurance market where finding competitive terms and conditions is challenging.
 Risk managers and other corporate executives encountering these headwinds may not know their next best move.

 Fortunately, now is precisely the right time to rethink traditional risk financing strategies and ask, "Why am I buying insurance?"
 An innovative framework, known as NextGen Risk Finance, can help organizations across sizes optimize their risk management strategies.

 Use Data to Establish a Framework for Risk Management

 The disruption in the marketplace makes it difficult to apply conventional risk management frameworks.
 It's time to think differently about risk finance.
 NextGen Risk Finance is built on four core principles:

 Organizations now can analyze and explore their risk opportunities and advantages in the traditionally collected risk finance and risk management data that we could not discover even five years ago.

 Connecting the risk data with company performance information can help organizations inform strategy and financial performance decisions.

 While insurance coverages are generally organized and placed individually, organizations can reorganize and analyze coverages using data insights into a more robust risk portfolio.
 This portfolio approach allows organizations to leverage their

 Well-managed risk portfolios enable organizations to leverage and aggregate lines of coverages across hazard, financial and operational categories.